You're a new assistant professor? Not quite on top of it yet?

 online, 1992.

-(3 pages) [computer programmer] funny
+(3 pages) [computer science] funny

 - Advisor, Teacher, Role Model, Friend: